The Killers: 2006–2007: Sam's Town and Sawdust

-Shortly after finishing touring for Hot Fuss, the Killers headed back into the studio to start recording their highly anticipated second studio album with producers Alan Moulder and Flood, who were working together for the first time in a decade.
+Shortly after finishing touring for Hot Fuss, the Killers headed back into the studio to start recording their second studio album with producers Alan Moulder and Flood, who were working together for the first time in a decade.
 Sam's Town was mostly recorded at Studio at the Palms in Las Vegas, with finishing touches added to the album at Criterion Studios, London in June 2006.
 Upon completion of the album, Flowers claimed he felt the band had made "one of the best albums of the past twenty years" and that he wanted the album to capture "everything important that got me to where I am today".
 In July 2006, the lead single "When You Were Young" was premiered and it became a hit, gaining another two Grammy Award nominations and mostly positive reviews with many bringing attention to the influence of heartland rock on the song.

-The Killers' second album, Sam's Town, was released in October 2006 under Island Def Jam Music Group.
+Sam's Town was released in October 2006 under Island Def Jam Music Group.
 It received a varied response with some critics praising the album and the evolution of the band and others criticizing and mocking it, most notably it received a scathing review from Rolling Stone.
-The album sold over 706,000 copies worldwide in the first week of release, reaching number two on the US Billboard chart and number one on the UK chart.
+The album sold over 706,000 copies worldwide in the first week of release, reaching number two on the US Billboard 200 chart and number one on the UK chart.
 The album has since been certified 5× Platinum in the United Kingdom; 4× Platinum in Ireland; 2× Platinum in Australia, Canada, and New Zealand; Platinum in the United States and Gold in Argentina, Belgium, Germany, and Russia.

 The Killers recorded a live session at Abbey Road Studios for Live from Abbey Road on November 29, 2006.
-They performed an almost totally unplugged set, which included stripped back versions of the album's title track "Sam's Town", "When You Were Young" and a rendition of the Dire Straits hit "Romeo and Juliet".
+They performed an almost totally unplugged set, which included stripped back versions of the album's title track "Sam's Town", "When You Were Young" and a rendition of the Dire Straits song "Romeo and Juliet".
 In December 2006, the band released a Christmas charity song, "A Great Big Sled", which benefited Product Red.
-This has since become an annual tradition.
+The annual Christmas singles became an annual tradition from 2006 to 2016.

 In February 2007, the Killers attended the BRIT Awards in the United Kingdom, where they performed "When You Were Young".
 The band won two awards — Best International Group & International Album.
 In the same month, the band's Tim Burton-directed video for the album's second single, "Bones", won Best Video at the NME Awards.

-The band recorded the video for the album's third single "Read My Mind" in Tokyo, Japan during a break in their Sam's Town Tour.
-The single release was accompanied by a remix of the song by the Pet Shop Boys.
+The band recorded the video for the album's third single "Read My Mind" in Tokyo in Japan during a break in the Sam's Town Tour.
+The single release was accompanied by a remix of the song by Pet Shop Boys.
 Due to high ticket demand, the Killers began headlining arenas including Madison Square Garden for the first time and also headlined a number of major European festivals during 2007, including Glastonbury Festival.